edmundito/ags-tween/docs/getting-started.md

 You can create Tweens that are simple or fairly complex.
 The arguments you can add to the tween include:

-1. Amount (seconds or speed depending on what Timing is)
+1. Timing (seconds or speed depending on what Timing is)
 2. End Location (this could be more than one argument depending on the tween)
-3. Easing (optional)
+3. Easing Type (optional)
 4. Style (optional: Blocking, No Blocking, Repeat, and Reverse Repeat)
-5. Start Delay (optional, in seconds)
+5. Start Delay (optional, in seconds only)
-6. Timing (optional: is the first Amount seconds or speed?)
+6. Timing Type (optional: to determine if the timing is in seconds or speed)

 You can stop all the Tweens applied to an instance using a `StopTween*` function.
 You can stop it in its current form, set it to the end of the Tween, or reset it back to the start of the Tween.